Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Book/Introduction/Konigsberg Problem.md

 The problem was to devise a walk through the city that would cross each of those bridges **once and only once**.

+Leonhard Euler resolved the problem in 1736 by proving that no such walk could exist.
+His work laid the foundations for graph theory, an area of mathematics that studies networks and their relationships.